jihanwei/AppliedDataScience_Project3/README.md

 	+ Zhu, Chenyun cz2434@columbia.edu
 	+ Zhu, He hz2429@columbia.edu

 + Project summary: In this project, we created a classification engine for grayscale images of poodles versus images of fried chickens.
-Besides the given SIFT features, we also tried GIST extraction method.
-In terms of classifiers, we considered SVM(linear and non-linear), Random Forest, XGBoost and Gradient Boosting Machine(GBM).
-We set our baseline model using provided SIFT features and GBM.
-After model evaluation, the final advanced model we chose is GIST features plus XGBoost.
+We set our baseline model using SIFT features and gradient boosting machine(GBM) classifier.
+Besides the SIFT features, we also tried GIST descriptor.
+In terms of classifiers, we considered SVM(linear and non-linear), Random Forest, XGBoost and GBM.
+After model evaluation and comparison, the final advanced model we selected is using GIST descriptor and XGBoost classifier.
+We increased the accuracy by 17.7% and only took 0.41% of running time as in baseline model.

 + The root code of our project is available at [Main.Rmd](doc/main.Rmd)